 The Best Woodland Trail in Japan

 This fully-guided tour is designed for those seeking an adventure vacation combined with unique cultural experiences.
-We will be hiking the 80-kilometre Shinetsu Trail.
+We will be hiking part of the 80-kilometre Shinetsu Trail.
+We selected the finest sections of the trail to hike.

 The Shinetsu Trail, opened in 2008, is the first hiking trail that allows you to experience the stunning beauty of Satoyama landscapes and to partake in local culture and hospitality.
 Hiking in the Satoyama region is an immersion into the natural beauty and mountain culture of Japan.